MykhailoKondrat/netrivals/README.md

            - easy to make a mistake by typing in incorrect symbol

            - requires a legend with list of available operators.
-             For expample, not claer do user need sqrt/esponentiate/ e^x / log(x) etc.
+             For expample, not clear do user need sqrt/exponentiate/ e^x / log(x) etc.

            - harder to validate, requires extensive error handling for good UX.
              We can't just say "formula is wrong" - but need to explain what exatly is wrong.